Safety for Outlet Strips

 - Never use a cord that feels hot.

-- Also, do not use a cord that is showing signs of damage in any way.
+- Additionally, do not use a cord that is showing signs of damage in any way.

 - Never nail, staple, or tape power cords.
 This includes to desks, walls, ceilings, or another object.